Table of contents:

 - What is the most unpleasant attribute of our company culture?

-An employee attrition and engagement survey can map out actionable insights and help managers understand how many employees plan to leave the company and what is the major cause for them to leave.
+An employee retention and engagement survey can map out actionable insights and help managers understand how many employees plan to leave the company and what is the major cause for them to leave.

 It can help you make data-driven decisions that can reduce employee attrition, prevent layoffs, and retain highly talented employees.